pulumi/docs/content/blog/getting-started-with-k8s-part2/index.md

 Each Pod has an IP address and can address other Pods in the same network.
 In the previous article, we deployed clusters in a VPC.
 Pods deployed in a Kubernetes cluster can communicate with each other using TCP/IP, UDP, or SCTP.
 Containers within a Pod share the same IP address and port space, and can communicate via localhost or IPC, such as POSIX shared memory or SystemV semaphores.

 Pods have a specific [lifecycle](https://kubernetes.io/docs/concepts/workloads/Pods/Pod-lifecycle/).
-They are created, assigned a UID, and scheduled to run on a Node, and run until they either fail or are terminated.
-When a Node dies, Pods are deleted and replaced.
+They are created, assigned a UID, scheduled to run on a Node, and run until they either fail or are terminated.
+When a Node dies, Pods are deleted and replaced onto other nodes.
 Pods have five distinct states or phases:

 - *Pending*  The Pod has been scheduled for creation, but one or more containers have not been created.
 - *Running*  The Pod has been created in the Node, all containers have been created, and at least one container is running.